Economy of Honduras: Natural resources and energy

+Mining

 Mining, the mainstay of the Honduran economy in the late 19th century, declined dramatically in importance in the 20th century.
 The New York and Honduras Rosario Mining Company (NYHRMC) produced $60 million worth of gold and silver between 1882 and 1954 before discontinuing most of its operations.

 Mining's contribution to the GDP steadily declined during the 1980s, to account for a 2 percent contribution in 1992.
 El Mochito mine in western Honduras, the largest mine in Central America, accounted for most mineral production.
 Ores containing gold, silver, lead, zinc, and cadmium were mined and exported to the United States and Europe for refining.

 Mining exports will represent 293 million dollars in 2021.
 The NGO Fosdeh points out that mineral and hydrocarbon extraction is "changing the geography" of Honduras: with the mining concessions underway, the area earmarked for extraction could reach 5% of the national territory in the coming years.